Symptoms of Inefficient IT Systems

 - Workflows have developed and changed over time inside different departments with insufficient awareness of interdepartmental workflows.

 - There is a general lack of collaboration within the organization.
 This lack of collaboration may be evident in areas other than workflow compatibility.
 It can also arise due to IT systems that are not well integrated and are not designed for optimal sharing of information between departments.
 The latter problem can even promote people working in silos and communicating poorly between departments.

 When the occurrence of redundant operations is evident, you should examine the potential causes, including how well IT is coordinated within your company.
-A strategic assessment of the optimal business workflows, including IT, can help reduce or eliminate redundant operations, leading to less errors and greater productivity.
+A strategic assessment of the optimal business workflows, including IT, can help reduce or eliminate redundant operations, leading to fewer errors and greater productivity.

 Lack of access to data and information

 Is much of your data stored in text format or available only to a select segment of your organization?
 Is there a lot of energy and expense invested in collecting data and information?
 Are you leveraging data and information for profit?
 Is there evidence?
 If this seems familiar, you may do well to consider how your operational methods and IT systems contribute to the situation.
 Analysis of data and information flow within your business processes can reveal bottlenecks to information transfer and usage.
 This information can assist the development of a strategic plan for improving your business processes and supporting IT infrastructure.
-A strategically focused IT MSP can bring much-needed experience, knowledge, and skills to help resolve these issues and help your company efficiently gain access to and utilize data and information previously too cumbersome to retrieve.
+A strategically focused IT support services provider can bring much-needed experience, knowledge, and skills to help resolve these issues and help your company efficiently gain access to and utilize data and information previously too cumbersome to retrieve.

 Operational performance is lagging the industry leaders